LEBANON, Ind. — A 19-year-old is facing an arson charge after authorities say she set a mobile home on fire in Lebanon.

 Investigators say Barton lived in the home with her mother.
 They believe Barton was alone in the home and started the fire in a bedroom.

-“I want this person to know not every action they is just for them, that is effects other people not just them,” said Michele McGlothlin, a neighbor.
+“I want this person to know not every action they is just for them, that it affects other people not just them,” said Michele McGlothlin, a neighbor.

 McGlothlin lives right next to the trailer Barton is accused of catching on fire.
 The heat from the fire shattered her bedroom window and melted her siding.